lealgamb/SycamoreScheduler/database/README.md

 The INSERT statements in the file can then be used as SQL queries to insert classes into the database (database.sql).

+You MUST insert the instructors into the database before inserting the classes into the database to create the class-instructor link.

 ### insert_instructors.py
 Parses the json given by Jon Luca's RateMyProfessor ratings on his github page.